influxdata/ifql/SPEC.md

 Lower-case production names are used to identify lexical tokens.
 Non-terminals are in CamelCase.
-Lexical tokens are enclosed in double quotes "".
+Lexical tokens are enclosed in double quotes "" or back quotes \`\`.

 ### Representation